-For this document, two systematic reviews and meta-analyses were included (65, 66) which evaluated the combination of probiotics (L paracasei, L plantarum, L acidophilus, L delbrueckii subsp. bulgaricus, B longum, B breve, B infantis, Streptococcus salivarius subsp. thermophilus) (67) or L reuteri ATCC 55730 (68).
+For this document, 2 systematic reviews and meta-analyses were included (64,65) which evaluated the combination of probiotics (L paracasei, L plantarum, L acidophilus, L delbrueckii subsp. bulgaricus, B longum, B breve, B infantis, Streptococcus salivarius subsp. thermophilus) (66) or L reuteri ATCC 55730 (67).

-Ulcerative colitis
+Ulcerative Colitis

-A 2020 Cochrane review focusing on the effects of probiotics for induction of remission concluded that low-certainty evidence suggests that probiotics may induce clinical remission in patients with active ulcerative colitis when compared to placebo (65).
+A 2020 Cochrane review focusing on the effects of probiotics for induction of remission concluded that low-certainty evidence suggests that probiotics may induce clinical remission in patients with active ulcerative colitis when compared to placebo (64).
 However, specific strain(s) were not identified.
-Only two pediatric RCTs were included.
-A 2009 trial by Miele et al. (67) randomized 29 children with newly diagnosed ulcerative to receive a mixture of eight strains (n=14) (4 strains of Lactobacillus [L paracasei, L plantarum, L acidophilus, L delbrueckii subsp. bulgaricus], 3 strains of Bifidobacterium (B longum, B breve, and B infantis), and 1 strain of Streptococcus salivarius subsp. thermophilus.
-900 billion viable lyophilized bacteria; weight-based dose, range: 450-1,800 billion bacteria/day) combined with steroids for induction and 5-ASA for maintenance therapy or placebo (N=15), with placebo combined with similar medical therapy.
-In the probiotic group compared with the placebo group, the rate of remission was significantly higher (13 [92.8%] vs. 4 [26.7%], respectively, P<0.001), and fewer patients relapsed during 1 year of follow-up (3 [21.4%] vs. 11 [73.3%], respectively, P = 0.014, RR 0.32, CI 0.025-0.773; NNT=2).
-At 6 months, 12 months, or at time of relapse, endoscopic and histological scores were significantly lower in the probiotic group than in placebo group (P<0.05).
+Only 2 pediatric RCTs were included.
+A 2009 trial by Miele et al (66) randomized 29 children with newly diagnosed ulcerative colitis to receive a mixture of 8 strains (n = 14) [4 strains of Lactobacillus (L paracasei, L plantarum, L acidophilus, L delbrueckii subsp. bulgaricus), 3 strains of Bifidobacterium (B longum, B breve, and B infantis), and 1 strain of Streptococcus salivarius subsp. thermophilus.
+900 billion viable lyophilized bacteria; weight-based dose, range: 450-1800 billion bacteria/day] combined with steroids for induction and 5-aminosalicylic acid (5-ASA) for maintenance therapy or placebo (N = 15), with placebo combined with similar medical therapy.
+In the probiotic group compared with the placebo group, the rate of remission was significantly higher [13 (92.8%) vs 4 (26.7%), respectively, P < 0.001], and fewer patients relapsed during 1 year of follow-up [3 (21.4%) vs 11 (73.3%), respectively, P = 0.014, RR 0.32, 95% CI: 0.025-0.773; NNT = 2].
+At 6 months, 12 months, or at time of relapse, endoscopic and histological scores were significantly lower in the probiotic group than in placebo group (P < 0.05).
 There were no biochemical or clinical adverse events related to the probiotic therapy.

-A 2012 trial by Oliva et al. (68) randomized 40 children with mild to moderate distal ulcerative colitis to receive an enema containing 1010 CFU of L reuteri ATCC 55730 or placebo for 8 weeks, in addition to oral mesalazine.
+A 2012 trial by Oliva et al (67) randomized 40 children with mild to moderate distal ulcerative colitis to receive an enema containing 10^{10} CFU of L reuteri ATCC 55730 or placebo for 8 weeks, in addition to oral mesalazine.
 Thirty-one patients completed the trial.
-The Mayo score (including clinical and endoscopic features) decreased significantly in the L reuteri group $(3.2\pm1.3 \text{ vs. } 8.6\pm0.8, \text{P} <$ 0.01) compared with the placebo group $(7.1\pm1.1 \text{ vs. } 8.7\pm0.7, \text{ NS})$.
-Furthermore, the histological score significantly decreased only in the L reuteri group (0.6 ± 0.5) vs. 4.5 ± 0.6 , P < 0.01) (placebo: 2.9 ± 0.8 vs. 4.6 ± 0.6 , NS).
-At the post-trial evaluation of cytokine mucosal expression levels, IL-10 was significantly increased (P < 0.01), whereas IL-1b, TNFa and IL-8 were significantly decreased (P < 0.01) only in the L reuteri group.
+The Mayo score (including clinical and endoscopic features) decreased significantly in the L reuteri group (3.2 ± 1.3 vs 8.6 ± 0.8 , P < 0.01) compared with the placebo group (7.1 ± 1.1 vs 8.7 ± 0.7 , NS).
+Furthermore, the histological score significantly decreased only in the L reuteri group (0.6 ± 0.5 vs 4.5 ± 0.6 , P < 0.01) (placebo: 2.9 ± 0.8 vs 4.6 ± 0.6 , NS).
+At the post-trial evaluation of cytokine mucosal expression levels, interleukin (IL)-10 was significantly increased (P < 0.01), whereas IL-1b, tumor necrosis factor alpha, and IL-8 were significantly decreased (P < 0.01) only in the L reuteri group.

-Another 2020 Cochrane review (66) focused on probiotics for maintenance of remission in ulcerative colitis.
-This review found no difference between probiotics vs. placebo, probiotics vs. 5-ASA, and probiotics + 5-ASA vs. ASA alone.
+Another 2020 Cochrane review (65) focused on probiotics for maintenance of remission in ulcerative colitis.
+This review found no difference between probiotics versus placebo, probiotics versus 5-ASA, and probiotics + 5-ASA versus ASA alone.
 Data were limited, particularly for pediatric patients.
-Only one trial (69)

-intended to include children (>13 years); however, the overall mean age was 43.9±14.8 years; thus, it is unclear whether children were recruited.
-In addition to the two Cochrane reviews, other systematic reviews were identified.
-One of them focused on the aforementioned mixture of eight probiotic strains (70); however, it excluded pediatric trials.
-A 2019 review by Asto et al. (71) did not include any new studies compared with the Cochrane review.
-Other meta-analyses (72, 73) only addressed ill-defined Chinese probiotic preparations, precluding them from evaluation in this document.
+Only 1 trial (68) intended to include children (>13 years); however, the overall mean age was 43.9 ± 14.8 years; thus, it is unclear whether children were recruited.

+In addition to the 2 Cochrane reviews, other systematic reviews were identified.
+One of them focused on the aforementioned mixture of 8 probiotic strains (69); however, it excluded pediatric trials.
+A 2019 review by Astó et al (70) did not include any new studies compared with the Cochrane review.
+Other meta-analyses (71,72) only addressed ill-defined Chinese probiotic preparations, precluding them from evaluation in this document.